 The states featured in this chart have demonstrated how to quickly build effective retail enrollment centers.
-As SBEs, the Connecticut, Colorado, and Kentucky exchanges were uniquely situated to reach target populations and try dynamic, innovative outreach methods to increase enrollment.
-SBEs have more centralized control over multiple aspects of outreach and enrollment processes than other states because the responsibility and authority for outreach is housed within the SBE, allowing the SBE the ability to tailor communications to the unique enrollment and assistance landscape, opportunities and challenges facing that specific state.
+As SBMs, the Connecticut, Colorado, and Kentucky exchanges were uniquely situated to reach target populations and try dynamic, innovative outreach methods to increase enrollment.
+SBMs have more centralized control over multiple aspects of outreach and enrollment processes than other states because the responsibility and authority for outreach is housed within the SBM, allowing the SBM the ability to tailor communications to the unique enrollment and assistance landscape, opportunities and challenges facing that specific state.

 NASHP gathered information to create this chart through key informant interviews, email queries to state officials, and research supported by the Robert Wood Johnson Foundation’s Enrollment 2014 project, a one year project in which NASHP interviewed state leaders and stakeholders in 10 states with early success in enrollment and supported engagement of FFM state officials in Medicaid, CHIP, and Insurance/Exchange agencies.
 Although the information below reflects the step-by-step considerations of building pop-up shops for outreach and enrollment into health coverage programs by SBE agencies, other state agencies may also use this model to develop retail enrollment centers for other programs.
 Has your state also used a retail enrollment center approach?
 Please let us know – we welcome information from other states with similar experience.